zeek/spicy-course/src/zeek_forwarding_data.md

 By using the `&chunked` attribute on the `bytes` its field hook is invoked soon as a chunk of data arrives, even if the full data is not yet available.
 The caveat is that only the final chunk will be stored parsing is done.
-This is fine since we use do not store the data.
+This is fine since we usually do not store the data.

 The protocol for passing data is: